realm/unity-examples/tutorials/persistance-comparison-series/Sqlite/sqlite.md

 The second part to this is saving changes, which we want to do whenever we register a mouse click.
 The Unity message for this is `OnMouseDown()` (4).
 This method gets called every time the `GameObject` that this script is attached to is clicked (with a left mouse click).
 In this case, we increment the `hitCount` (5) which will eventually be saved by the various options shown in this tutorials series.

-## Sqlite
+## SQLite

 (See `SqliteExampleSimple.cs` in the repository for the finished version.)

 Now let's make sure our hit count gets persisted so we can continue playing the next time we start the game.

-Sqlite is not included per default in a new Unity project and also not available directly via the Unity package manager.
+SQLite is not included per default in a new Unity project and also not available directly via the Unity package manager.
 We have to install two components to start using it.

 First, head over to [https://sqlite.org/download.html](https://sqlite.org/download.html) and choose the `Precompiled Binaries` for your operating system.
 Unzip it and add the two files - `sqlite3.def` and `sqlite3.dll` - to the `Plugin` folder in your Unity project.